...information for health professionals

 Dietary Approach - Food Optimising

 Food Optimising is Slimming World’s healthy eating plan.
-Based on the principles of energy density and satiety, Food Optimising empowers members to make healthier food choices, satisfy their appetites and lose weight – without calorie counting or obsessive weighing and measuring it is a life-long healthy eating plan.
+Based on the principles of energy density and satiety, Food Optimising empowers members to make slimming-friendly food choices, satisfy their appetite and lose weight without calorie counting or obsessive weighing and measuring.
+It’s continually developed by experts in nutrition, weight loss and weight management to be a balanced and easy-to-follow way to eat healthier for life.

-1. The concept of Free Foods promotes consumption of plenty of low energy dense and highly satiating foods, eg poultry, fish, lean meat, pasta, grains, vegetables and fruit, which can be eaten without restriction.
+1. The concept of Free Food promotes consumption of plenty of low energy dense and highly satiating foods, eg poultry, fish, lean meat, pasta, grains, vegetables and fruit.
 Members are encouraged to use these foods to satisfy their appetite while reducing overall energy intake.
-With Free Foods members don’t have to monitor every mouthful – so compliance is easy to establish and sustain.
+With Free Food, members don’t have to monitor every mouthful – so healthy changes are easy to establish and sustain.

-2. Healthy Extras help provide a good overall balance of nutrients in addition to those obtained from Free Foods, with particular emphasis on calcium and fibre-rich foods, eg milk, cheese, cereals and wholemeal bread.
+2. Healthy Extras help provide a good overall balance of nutrients in addition to those obtained from Free Foods, with particular emphasis on calcium and fibre-rich foods, plus healthy fat sources like milk, cheese, cereals, wholemeal bread, nuts and seeds.

-3. The synergy between Free Foods, Healthy Extras and Syns makes Food Optimising effective and easy to live with long term.
-Syns are the way members can enjoy the foods that many diets ban – without a shred of guilt!
-Counting Syns helps members naturally limit consumption of saturated fats, alcohol and sugar, ie those foods with a high energy density and poor ability to satisfy hunger.
+3. The synergy between Free Foods, Healthy Extras and Syns makes Food Optimising effective and easy to follow long term.
+Syns are how members can enjoy the foods that many diets ban – without a shred of guilt!
+Counting Syns helps members naturally limit consumption of saturated fats, alcohol and sugar, ie those foods with high energy density and very little filling power.

 The science behind Slimming World's Food Optimising

-Research has shown that the nature and composition of the foods we eat, dietary macronutrients and energy density, impact on our sense of satisfaction and fullness (satiety) 1.
-Encouraging a higher intake of more satiating foods will limit energy intake and result in weight loss.
+Research has shown that the nature and composition of the foods we eat (dietary macronutrients and energy density) impact our sense of satisfaction and fullness (satiety).
+1. Encouraging a higher intake of more satiating foods limits energy intake and results in weight loss.
 Slimming World has been actively involved in this field of research and, along with the Scottish Office, sponsored research conducted by Dr James Stubbs at the Rowett Research Institute.
 There is now a robust evidence base which shows that foods higher in protein and carbohydrates are far more satiating than foods rich in fat 2 3.

 Research also shows that people feel full due to the amount of food they eat, not the number of calories they take in.
 Choosing low energy dense foods can increase the volume of food eaten, while reducing energy intake, and thus satisfy appetite 4.

-Since its inception in 1969, Food Optimising has always successfully embraced the scientific principles of appetite regulation and energy density in a practical way to regulate energy intake, allowing members to eat unlimited amounts of highly satisfying foods, which will naturally help limit calorie intake without the chore of counting or feeling deprived.
+Since its inception in 1969, Food Optimising has always successfully embraced the scientific principles of appetite regulation and energy density in a practical way to regulate energy intake.
+This allows members to eat unlimited amounts of highly satisfying foods, which will naturally help limit calorie intake without the chore of counting or feeling deprived.

 A balanced approach

-Food Optimising promotes a reduction in fat, particularly saturated fat, and the inclusion of at least five portions of fruit and vegetables per day alongside starchy carbohydrates and lean protein-rich foods to satisfy the appetite.
+It promotes a reduction in fat intake, particularly saturated fat, and the inclusion of at least five portions of fruit and vegetables per day alongside starchy carbohydrates and lean protein-rich foods to satisfy the appetite.
 Measured portions of fibre and calcium-rich foods are included on a daily basis.

-All major food groups are encouraged in line with the Eatwell Guide1 and health notes guide members in following current Government recommendations on healthy eating.6 :
+All major food groups are encouraged in line with the Eatwell Guide, and health notes in the Food Optimising book guide members to follow current government recommendations around healthy eating6.

 Realistic and flexible, Food Optimising: